Iran leader refuses US help, citing virus conspiracy theory

 Scientists have not yet determined exactly how the new coronavirus first infected people.
 Evidence suggests it originated in bats, which infected another animal that spread it to people at a market in Wuhan.
 The now-shuttered Huanan Seafood Wholesale Market advertised dozens of species such as giant salamanders, baby crocodiles and raccoon dogs that were often referred to as wildlife, even when they were farmed.

-An article published last week in the peer-reviewed scientific journal Nature Medicine similarly said it was “improbable” that the virus “emerged through laboratory manipulation of a related SARS-CoV-like coronavirus.”
+An article published last week in the peer-reviewed scientific journal Nature Medicine dismissed the idea the virus was man-made.
+Its authors said it was “improbable” that the virus “emerged through laboratory manipulation of a related SARS-CoV-like coronavirus.”

-Khamenei made the comments in a speech in Tehran broadcast live Sunday across Iran marking Nowruz, the Persian New Year.
+Khamenei made the comments in a speech in Tehran broadcast live Sunday across Iran marking Nowruz, the Persian New Year, and the Islamic commemoration known as Isra and Miraj.
 He had called off his usual speech at Imam Reza shrine in Mashhad over the virus outbreak.

-Iran is one of the hardest-hit countries in the world by the new virus.
+Iran is one of the hardest-hit countries in the world by the new virus, sweeping across leaders in both its civilian government and Shiite theocracy.
 Across the Mideast, Iran represents eight of 10 cases of the virus and those leaving the Islamic Republic have carried the virus to other countries.

 Iranian officials have criticized U.S. offers of aid during the virus crisis as being disingenuous.
 They have accused the Trump administration of wanting to capitalize on its “maximum pressure” campaign against Tehran since withdrawing from the nuclear deal in May 2018.
-However, the U.S. has directly offered the Islamic Republic aid in the past despite decades of enmity, like during the devastating Bam earthquake of 2003.
+However, the U.S. has directly offered the Islamic Republic aid in the past despite decades of enmity, like former President George W. Bush did during the devastating Bam earthquake of 2003.

+The U.S. sanctions have made it more difficult for Iran to access the global market.
+International firms remain leery of deals with Tehran, even those for humanitarian purposes.
+The U.S. and Switzerland announced a trade mechanism in late February the two nations say “presents a voluntary option for facilitating payment for exports of agricultural commodities, food, medicine, and medical devices to Iran.”

+All this comes after months of tensions that ended with Iran saying it would no longer follow any limits of the nuclear deal.
+A U.S. drone strike in January killed top Iranian Gen. Qassem Soleimani while Tehran retaliated with a ballistic missile attack targeting American forces in Iraq.

 Reassigning blame could be helpful to Iran's government, which faced widespread public anger after denying for days it shot down a Ukrainian jetliner, killing 176 people.
 Widespread economic problems as well has seen mass demonstrations in recent years that saw hundreds reportedly killed.